 2016

-5pm at Omonoia square, female addicts trade sex for sisa and end up beaten up in plain view.
-No tears!
-No fear!
-Just self pity when after a while, their oxygen deprived brain, asks for their lost children kept in asylums.
+At 5:00 pm in Omonoia Square, female addicts exchange sex for sisa, often ending up assaulted in plain sight.
+There are no tears, no fear—only self-pity when their oxygen-starved minds yearn for the children they’ve lost to asylums.
 How ironic!
-Sisa is made of battery liquid, the one used in mechanical toys.
-Some Acrobats have rotten legs like broken dolls.
-They sleep in burrows at a central park of Athens.
-Their eyes never respond, their brains are broken, their skin strives to wrap their bones, and their sclerotic bodies freeze in a sculptor’s pose under the warm light of the street lights.
+Sisa is made from battery acid, the same substance used in toy cars.
+Some Acrobats have legs that are decayed, resembling broken dolls.
+They find shelter in burrows within a central park in Athens.
+Their eyes are vacant, their minds shattered, their skin struggles to cover their bones, and their stiff bodies freeze in a sculptural pose beneath the warm glow of streetlights.

-During my night sleep, both worlds start haunting me, crying for order, otherwise daylight would find me cursed.
-Who can inject justice?
-No answers lead to peace.
-And in the school of death, there are no teachers.
+As I sleep at night, both worlds invade my dreams, pleading for order, lest the dawn finds me cursed.
+Who can bring about justice?
+No answers seem to lead to peace.
+In this school of death, there are no instructors.

 “Death is insignificantly divergent from life”